 In Coarse fishing, floats can assume huge importance.
 It is not uncommon to see a coarse-fisher's tackle box containing up to a hundred floats.
+(A small sample of floats is alongside).
 Setting the floats, to meet the demands of a particular situation, is the subject of many videos, books and magazine articles, in England.

 More and more of the quieter fresh waters of this country are being rippled by the delicate bobbing of floats.

 Float fishing, in its many forms is just plain exciting.

 Float fascination may have something to do with the float adding another tangible link between the angler and his prey, adding to the prospect of the feel of a bite through the rod and line.

 Maybe it has more to with the fact that often a float tends to move before a bite is felt.
 There is a visible signal that something is happening deep out of our sight and before we feel the bite.
 It builds excitement, maintaining and feeding anticipation.

 If an angler's attention drifts, there is nothing like the short sharp bobble of a float to spring flagging attention back to rigid concentration, even if the movement is only caught out of the corner of an eye.

 That may be the final and most telling clue to the fascination of a float.

 Most predators pick up the presence of, and select, individual prey by detecting the unusual.
 Something, perhaps only marginally different from the background of the usual.